dujas/dujas/README.md

 # 💫 About Me:

 I’m a fullstack developer with 9+ years of experience.
-My main backend stack has been Node.js/Express/MongoDB, while on the frontend, I’ve worked extensively with React, though I also used Angular for a few years.<br><br>One of my primary goals is to transition into full-time Rust development and focus on projects that leverage **Rust/React** stacks.
+My main backend stack has been Node.js/Express/MongoDB, while on the frontend, I’ve worked extensively with React, though I also used Angular for a few years.
+One of my primary goals is to transition into full-time Rust development and focus on projects that leverage **Rust/React** stacks.

 ## What Am I Currently Working On?

 ### Rust CLI - A Simple Password Manager

 This is a command-line tool that allows users to securely store their passwords locally using AES-256 encryption, protected by a master password.
 Future steps include synchronizing encrypted files with cloud storage.
-Ultimately, I plan to build a minimalistic but secure web server, enabling users to access their credentials from anywhere on any device.<br><br>
+Ultimately, I plan to build a minimalistic but secure web server, enabling users to access their credentials from anywhere on any device.
+You can more find more details in this repository (_Coming soon_).

 ### Rust E-commerce REST API

 The goal of this project is to create a boilerplate REST API for e-commerce applications.
-It will support SQL databases like MySQL or PostgreSQL and NoSQL databases like MongoDB or AWS DynamoDB.<br><br>
+It will support SQL databases like PostgreSQL and NoSQL databases like MongoDB or AWS DynamoDB.
+You can more find more details in this repository (_Coming soon_).

 ### React Timeboxing App

-Timeboxing is a frontend application designed to help users prioritize their tasks before organizing them into a daily schedule.<br><br>- The app is a work in progress and will initially be a Progressive Web App (PWA) that stores user data in the browser cache, eliminating the need for a backend.<br><br>You can find more details about its architecture, roadmap, and goals, along with the source code, in the project repository.<br><br>
+Timeboxing is a frontend application designed to help users prioritize their tasks before organizing them into a daily schedule.

+- The app is a work in progress and will initially be a Progressive Web App (PWA) that stores user data in the browser cache, eliminating the need for a backend.

+You can find more details about its architecture, roadmap, and goals, along with the source code, in the project repository (_Coming soon_).

-### XYOM - Online Geometric Morphometrics tools
+### XYOM - Online Geometric Morphometrics Tools

 I’ve also worked on international voluntary projects in collaboration with universities and scientific institutions around the world.
-This effort led to the creation of [XYOM](https://xyom.io), an initiative I co-founded and continue to maintain in production.<br><br>Our main sponsor is the IRD (Institute of Research for Development), and we collaborate with universities in Argentina, Colombia, Thailand, France, and Côte d’Ivoire.
-These institutions have contributed data and feedback to improve the tools and user experience of the application.<br><br>[XYOM](https://xyom.io) is a web application providing free, comprehensive tools for research in the scientific field of **geometric morphometrics**.
-It offers:<br><br>- A user-friendly interface for 2D image digitization and landmark capture.<br>- A wide range of multivariate statistical analyses for tasks like characterization, identification, and complementary analyses.<br><br>I focus primarily on the technical aspects of XYOM.
-The stack includes Node.js and React, though the project is transitioning to Rust.
-More details about this transition, along with the technical architecture, can be found in the repository.<br><br>The scientific part of XYOM is led by Dr. Jean-Pierre Dujardin.
-You can learn more about his work [here](https://mome-clic.com).<br><br>Lastly, XYOM will gradually become open-source as we complete its transition from Node.js to Rust.<br><br>
+This effort led to the creation of [XYOM](https://xyom.io), an initiative I co-founded and continue to maintain in production and also co-author a [scientific article](https://pubmed.ncbi.nlm.nih.gov/30794886/).

+Our main sponsor is the [IRD (Research Institute for Development)](https://en.ird.fr/), and we collaborate with universities in Argentina, Colombia, Thailand, France, and Côte d’Ivoire.
+These institutions have contributed data and feedback to improve the tools and user experience of the application.

+[XYOM](https://xyom.io) is a web application providing free, comprehensive tools for research in the scientific field of **geometric morphometrics**.
+It offers:

+- A user-friendly interface for 2D image digitization and landmark capture.
+- A wide range of multivariate statistical analyses for tasks like characterization, identification, and complementary analyses.

+I focus primarily on the technical aspects of XYOM.
+The stack includes Node.js and React, uses Terraform for CI/CD pipelines and it is hosted in AWS.
+Also, the project is transitioning to Rust.
+More details about this transition, along with the technical architecture, can be found in this repository (_Coming soon_).

+The scientific part of XYOM is led by Dr. Jean-Pierre Dujardin.
+You can learn more about his work [here](http://xyom-clic.eu/).

+Lastly, XYOM will gradually become open-source as we complete its transition from Node.js to Rust.

 # 💻 Tech Stack: